Before we talk about maintenance, let's first talk about the two different tube materials: PVC and CSM (hypalon).

 Second step: apply the best protector that you can, to prevent damage from the elements.
 The amount and type of protector that you use will be dependent on the way that you plan to use your boat.
 We recommend 303 Aerospace Protectant http://www.northatlanticinflatables.com/303-Aerospace-Protectant_p_189.html

 Special Note to NEW boat owners:

 New boat owners think that because their boat is brand new that they don’t have to do any maintenance but nothing is further from the truth.
-Once the manufacturer makes the boat, their job is done.
-They sometimes don’t clean off the lubricants used in the manufacturing process or provide any protection for the tube or fiberglass hull.
+Sometimes the fabric manufacturers don’t clean off the lubricants used in the manufacturing process...and the fabrication factory might not provide any protection for the tube or fiberglass hull.
 The lubricants can react with the environment and cause damage to the tube.
 The results are brown, sticky PVC, chalky, faded Hypalon, mildew and waterline stains, osmosis blisters in the fiberglass hull, barnacles and marine growth on the bottom that is almost impossible to remove without destroying the tube, leaky seams, porous tubes, and more.